-TELEM’s members are the heads of Israel’s major national research-funding organizations: President of the Israel Academy of Sciences and Humanities (TELEM’s Chair), chairman of the Planning and Budgeting Committee of Israel’s Council for Higher Education, chief scientist of the Ministry of Economy, director general of the Ministry of Science, Technology, and Space, head of the Research and Development Division of the Ministry of Defense, and assistant head of the Budget Department of the Ministry of Finance.
+.
+Its members are the head of the Planning and Budgeting Committee of Israel’s Council for Higher Education; the head of the Israel Innovation Authority; the director-general of the Ministry of Science and Technology; the head of the Research and Development Division of the Ministry of Defense; and the deputy director of the Budget Department of the Ministry of Finance.

 Over the years, TELEM has initiated a string of scientific and technological projects, representing hundreds of millions of U.S. dollars in total, including the following: